leebyron/ecmascript-reverse-iterable/README.md

-## Array Reverse Iterator Objects
+## 22.1.X  Array Reverse Iterator Objects
-> This section is new, added after 22.1.5
+> This section is new

 An Array Reverse Iterator is an object, that represents a specific reverse iteration over some specific Array instance object.
 There is not a named